WoshiWoshu/PSU_my_printf_2017/README.md

 Exemple :

-- Create a main.c to test the my_printf(av, ...) functions
+- Create a main.c to test the my_printf(av, ...) functions.
 - Inside main.c for exemple, you can add :

 char str [5];